itversity/data-engineering-courses/02 Setting up Data Lake using ADLS.md

 Let us get an overview of ADLS Web UI

-We can use ADLS Web UI to get started with Azure Cloud Storage Quickly.
+* We can use ADLS Web UI to get started with Azure Cloud Storage Quickly.

-Following are the common tasks using Azure Web UI
+* Following are the common tasks using Azure Web UI

   * Upload Files and Folders from Local File System to ADLS
   * To manage containers
   * Delete files and folders from ADLS
   * Review the details of files and folders

-Even though it is easy to start with ADLS Web UI, it is not good idea to use in projects.
+* Even though it is easy to start with ADLS Web UI, it is not good idea to use in projects.
 We typically use Commands or Programming Language SDKs.

 ## Setup ADLS Container and Upload File

 As part of this lecture, we will setup ADLS Container and upload files from local file system to ADLS Container.

-* Container Name - **itvcontainer**
+* Container Name - `containername`
-* Upload retail_db folder to ADLS using Web UI.
+* Upload `retail_db` folder to ADLS using Web UI.

 ## Overview of `az`